-When Gutenberg perfected the printing press, it was possible to make hundreds of copies of a book, market them, and make a living doing so.
+When Gutenberg perfected the printing press about the middle of the 1400's, it was possible to make hundreds of copies of a book, market them, and make a living doing so.

 The publishing business was born, relying on converting handwritten manuscripts into printed texts, and printed texts into francs, marks, pounds and dollars.